Definition of Disease and Syndrome

 If the physician questions himself too much, it will hinder his daily decision-making processes which can indeed be challenging.
 Too much confidence in their own abilities can, however, endanger the patient’s life.
 The physician will most certainly encounter situations in his lifetime and not only at the beginning of his career, in which the decision for or against a specific or basic treatment is difficult.

 Decision to Take Action or Watch-and-Wait

-Examples for this are some cancers such as prostate cancer.
-If the tumour is still very small, it is obvious that it is growing slowly and if it is confined to the prostate, watch-and wait behaviour can be justified.
+Examples for this are some cancers, such as prostate cancer.
+If the tumor is still very small, it is obvious that it is growing slowly and if it is confined to the prostate, watch-and wait behavior can be justified.
 The patient has the opportunity to review the available treatment methods in peace and to consult with his family.

-Careful monitoring is, however, the prerequisite for watch-and-wait behaviour.
-Waiting may also be advised if the patient is of old age already and the risk exists that the treatment is too exhausting.
-In this case, it has to be considered which measures are required to sustain quality of life as long as possible.
+Careful monitoring is, however, the prerequisite for watch-and-wait behavior.
+Waiting may also be advised if the patient is of old age already, and the risk exists that the treatment is too exhausting.
+In this case, it has to be considered which measures are required to sustain the quality of life as long as possible.
 The use of pain medicines is particularly important here.